carneades/carneades-3/doc/manual/browsing.md

 The bottom of the page displays the properties of the argument: its id, the argumentation scheme applied (if any), whether it is a strict or defeasible argument, its weight and value.
-The argumentation scheme contains a hyperlink (*Note: not yet implemented*).
+The argumentation scheme contains a hyperlink.
 Click on the link to view a description of the scheme.

 ![Metadata Tab of an Argument Page](figs/argument1b.png)